SEXUAL ORIENTATION COUNSELLING IN SYDNEY AND AUSTRALIA-WIDE ONLINE

-Sexologists distinguish between four sexual orientations in humans.
+Sexologists talk of five sexual orientations in humans.

-Human sexual orientation locus is not fixed, but may develop over a lifetime.
-While heterosexuality represents nature’s pre-selection for some 80% of population, this may not be accurate for individuals of diverse sexual orientations.
+Sexual orientation locus cannot be assumed fixed, but unfolding in due course over a lifespan.
+While heterosexuality may represent nature’s pre-selection for some 80% of population, this is not accurate for individuals of diverse sexual orientations.
 Many people experience no conflict with their sexual orientation.
 For others however, sexual orientation creates much confusion, stress, and anxiety.

 - All sexual orientations are normal in nature.

-- Sexual orientations are assigned at birth and cannot be manipulated to social adaptation.
+- Sexual orientations cannot be manipulated to social adaptation.

-- Diverse sexual orientations are not linked to sexual addiction.
+- Sexual orientation is not linked to sexual addiction.

-In most contemporary societies, heterosexuality is the only accepted form of sexual orientation.
-This view is easing in recent times.
+Around the globe, heterosexuality is the most recognized and accepted form of sexual orientation.
+This view is broadening in recent years, and making room for a wider acceptance of diversity.
 The word ‘homosexuality’ only exists for about 100 years.
 Freud referred to anal penetration as ‘immaturity’, and Queen Victoria anecdotally declared that ‘it would not be possible for two women to be sexual with each other’.
 Even in modern times, some countries legally punish homosexuality in men.

 In 1948, Alfred Kinsey developed a concept of the ‘Sexual Continuum’.
 His intensive studies of human sexuality convinced him to believe that sexual orientations are not necessarily fixed over a lifetime, but can be fluid.